ybrid/player-sdk-swift/README.md

     case stopped
 }
 ```
-In case of network stalls, the state will change from playing to buffering at the time of exhausted audio buffer.
+In case of network stalls, the state will change from playing to buffering at the time of exhausting audio buffer.
 Try it out!
 After reconnecting to a network, the player will resume.

 ## Development environment
 We use XCode version 12 with swift 4 and CocoaPods 1.10.
 According to the nature of evolved XCFrameworks, 'player-sdk-swift.xcworkspace' should be compatible with elder versions of XCode.

-To generate the release artefact 'YbridPlayerSDK.xcframework' we use a shell script written for macOS's terminal, currently version 11.2.
-Since it basically wrap xcodebuild commands it should be easily translated to other operating systems.
+To generate the release artifact 'YbridPlayerSDK.xcframework', we use a shell script written for macOS's terminal, currently version 11.2.
+Since it wraps xcodebuild commands, it should be easily translated to other operating systems.

 ## Integration
 'YbridPlayerSDK.xcframework' uses 'YbridOpus.xcframework' and 'YbridOgg.xcframework'.